Attorneys Want Names of Oakland Officers Who Botched Sex Inquiries

 During their only interview with Guap, investigators told her that her threats to expose O’Brien had driven him to kill himself, prompting her to delete evidence from her cellphone so additional officers wouldn’t hurt themselves.
 The investigators did not try to stop her, according to the report.

-Henderson’s comments Monday came in response to by city officials’ promise to “go above and beyond” the report’s recommendations.
+Henderson’s comments Monday came in response to a promise by city officials to “go above and beyond” the report’s recommendations.
 Those promises include lowering the threshold for notifying the district attorney’s office of potential officer criminal misconduct.

-City officials said they want the officers who mishandled the investigations to help the police comply with the recommendations.
+City officials also said they want the officers who mishandled the investigations to help the police comply with the recommendations.

 “The city and the department see this review as an opportunity [for the officers] to take ownership for executing the solutions in a way that will effect departmental cultural change,” Deputy City Attorney Kim Bliss told Henderson.